Sarah-C/M5Stack_Atom_Middle_Mouse_Button/README.md

 4: Once connected the Atom's LED will glow green.
 5: Pressing the Atom's button will activate the middle mouse button wherever your mouse cursor currently is, and the LED will glow RED until it's released.

-You can unplug the Atom, and plug it back in later, and it will auto-pair again.
+You can unplug the Atom and plug it back in later, and it will auto-pair again.